hassnkhan/hassnkhan.github.io/_posts/2021-04-15-science-is-human.md

 ![It's a bad take, Neil](/assets/images/ndgt-tweet.jpg)

 [He linked to this post in a follow-up tweet as a defense of his views](https://www.haydenplanetarium.org/tyson/commentary/2016-01-23-what-science-is.php).
-I am going to excerpt a lengthy bit from his piece and discuss several of the ideas further:
+I'll excerpt a lengthy bit from that piece and discuss several of the ideas further:
 > The scientific method, which underpins these achievements, can be summarized in one sentence, which is all about objectivity:

 > **Do whatever it takes to avoid fooling yourself into thinking something is true that is not, or that something is not true that is.**